jasper-sinclair/nullstar/docs/NETWORK.md

 parameter and compares floating-point and quantized inference on corpus positions.

-## Public release network
+## Historical Nullstar 003 release network

 Nullstar 003 embeds the 768x256 **Set 006** network trained by Jasper Sinclair in the Kobra/Cobra training line.
 The archived development set is retained locally as `TRAINING 227 768-256 SET 006`; its multi-gigabyte source datasets and generated checkpoints are not suitable for the source repository.

-The testing archive of Nullstar 002 and the current Nullstar 003 source contain identical 394,754-byte quantized network data.
+The testing archive of Nullstar 002 and the archived Nullstar 003 source contain identical 394,754-byte quantized network data.
 Nullstar 003 regenerates the C++ representation with the repository's cleaned, reproducible embedding tool.

 | Artifact | Bytes | SHA-256 |
 | --- | ---: | --- |